 HostelWorld

-This website has always been my quick-fix travel resource for all hostel bookings.
-Although under the same umbrella company as Hostelbookers, I still look on both websites despite most of the properties being the same – because room allocation to each varies, what you may find is booked up on one may not be on the other.
+HostelWorld has always been my quick-fix travel resource for hostel bookings.
+However, I still cross-reference properties on other platforms such as Booking and Agoda – room allocation varies, and what you may find is booked up on one may not be on the other.

 YHA Hostels

-YHA has for a long time carried with it the reputation of ‘traditional youth hostel’ while the majority of others market an independent niche, theme or boutique style.
-However, with a £25million investment, the face of YHA hostels across England and Wales is changing with creative makeovers to its range of buildings, castles, mansions and campsites.
+For a long time, YHA Hostels carried the ‘traditional youth hostel’ reputation while most others market an independent niche, theme, or modern style.
+However, with a £25 million investment, the face of YHA hostels across England and Wales changed with creative makeovers to its range of buildings, castles, mansions, and campsites.

-I last stayed in the YHA London St Pancras and was pleasantly surprised.
+I last stayed in the YHA London St Pancras.
 I got a private room right in the heart of London before an early flight – a cheaper and more sociable option than an airport hotel.
-Lounge spaces are funky, the atmosphere is now more inviting and the food is cheap and plentiful.
-The bedrooms are still rocking that ‘school trip’ hostel look, and I hope in time that changes, but as a hostel chain emerging from years-old bland reputation, I highly recommend giving YHA a chance.
-I’m certainly more curious to see how more YHA offerings are across the country now.
+Lounge spaces are funky, the atmosphere more inviting, and the food is cheap and plentiful.
+The bedrooms are still rocking that ‘school trip’ hostel look, and I hope in time that changes, but as a hostel chain emerging from a years-old bland reputation, I highly recommend giving YHA a chance.

 Couchsurfing

-I have yet to stay with a local using Couchsurfing but it is a great travel resource for meeting people in new cities, since events and meetups are regularly listed, alongside general forums should you need any assistance.
+Couchsurfing is a great travel resource for meeting people in new cities, since events and meetups are regularly listed, alongside general forums should you need any assistance.
 It’s worth having an account set up just for these things alone.

 WWOOF’ing International